Step 8: Review route and day outputs

 Day-level outputs

-Day-level outputs help you inspect the route one day at a time.
+Day-level outputs inspect the route one day at a time.

 Use it to look for: